dask/dask-jobqueue/docs/source/debug.rst

 - are there finished jobs, error jobs?
 - what is the stdout or stderr of dask-jobqueue jobs?

 Other things you might look at
 ------------------------------

 From here it gets a little more complicated.
 A couple of other already seen problems are the following:

-- submit command used in dask-jobqueue (``qsub`` or equivalent) doesn't correspond to the one you use.
-Check in the given ``JobQueueCluster`` implementation that job submission command and eventual arguments look familliar to you, eventually try them.
+- The submit command used in dask-jobqueue (``qsub`` or equivalent) doesn't correspond to the one that you use.
+Check in the given ``JobQueueCluster`` implementation that job submission command and arguments look familiar to you, eventually try them.

-- submit command output is not the same as the one expected by dask-jobqueue.
+- The submit command output is not the same as the one expected by dask-jobqueue.
   We use submit command stdout to parse the job_id corresponding to the launched group of worker.
 If the parsing fails, then dask-jobqueue won't work as expected and may throw exceptions.
 You can have a look at the parsing